ericjia100/ericjia/README.md

 ### Class Projects

 These are all projects I completed in my classes, CS 61A and CS 61B.
-Unfortunately, I am not allowed to publicly shared their code, but you can check out their specifications by clicking on the links!
+Unfortunately, I am not allowed to publicly shared the code, but you can check out their specifications by clicking on the links!

 1. [Hog Dice Game](http://inst.eecs.berkeley.edu/~cs61a/fa17/proj/hog/)
 2. [Yelp Maps](http://inst.eecs.berkeley.edu/~cs61a/fa17/proj/maps/)